In an Emergency phone 000. Phone 132 500 for Flood & Storm Assistance

 West Coast Council’s role in Emergency Management is one of leadership, support and of fostering partnerships with various organisations and agencies, including Tasmania Fire Service (TFS), State Emergency Service, Parks & Wildlife and Tasmania Police.

-Council’s General Manager has been appointed by the Tasmanian Minister for Police & Emergency Management as Municipal Emergency Management Coordinator, with the Manager of Civil Works & Town Maintenance appointed as Deputy.
+Council’s Manager of Infrastructure & Operations has been appointed by the Tasmanian Minister for Police & Emergency Management as Municipal Emergency Management Coordinator, with the Manager of Customer & Corporate Services appointed as Deputy.

 Are you prepared?

 The West Coast Disaster Information handout provides West Coasters with vital details about what to do to prepare for an emergency and what to expect in the event of an evacuation.

 The flyer, funded through the Natural Disaster Resilience Grant Program (NDRGP), provides residents with tips to create an emergency plan, including an emergency kit checklist, and also includes maps of the larger West Coast communities.

 The Mayor chairs this Committee, with membership comprising of representatives from Parks and Wildlife, West Coast Wilderness Railway, Tasmanian Health Services, Copper Mines of Tasmania, Tasmania Fire Service, Tasmania Police, Hydro, Diversified Minerals (Henty Gold Mine) and SES.
 The Committee meets quarterly and works together to ensure appropriate resourcing and planning is conducted in preparation for potential emergencies, including looking at various emergency scenarios and developing appropriate actions.

 The SES is responsible for storm and flood response and Road Crash Rescue on Tasmania’s West Coast.
 Council provides funding for the SES Units located at Queenstown, Zeehan and Rosebery.